tobie/specref/README.md

 To do so, fork the project and send a pull request.
 Note you can ask to be added as a project collaborator (we're pretty open about that) so you can merge your changes directly.

 All changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/) and automatically deployed if all tests pass.
+You can run the tests locally by [installing node.js](https://nodejs.org/en/download/), project dependencies (by running `$ npm install` from the root of the repository) and running `$ npm test`.
+The test suite is quite large and can take a few minutes to run.

 Some rules to observe when editing the database files: